eco619/ai-document-library/docs/platform-capabilities/platform-validation.md

 The objective was not to build another document reader.

-The objective was to build an enterprise platform capable of preserving evidence, understanding organizational knowledge, explaining its conclusions, and maintaining complete evidence traceability.
+The objective was to build an enterprise platform capable of preserving source information, understanding organizational knowledge, explaining its conclusions, and maintaining complete source traceability.

 ------------------------------------------------------------------------

 # Key Validation Facts

-The AI Document Library architecture and component responsibilities were validated using operational documentation accumulated over approximately thirty-five years of professional practice.
+The Continuous Intelligence Platform architecture and component responsibilities were validated using operational documentation accumulated over approximately thirty-five years of professional practice.